jaysuzi5/home-lab/cluster/infrastructure/monitoring/grafana/README.md

 I was able to access Grafana locally by running a port forwarder.
 However, I wanted to make access a bit easier.

-First, I setup nginx ingress (see ingress-nginx folder for additiona details)

-I then setup an ingress rule (ingress.yaml)

-After having issues with metalLB, I have decided just to run using NodePort, but needed to patch the Grafana service from ClusterIP to NodePort

 ```bash
 kubectl patch svc prometheus-operator-grafana -n monitoring -p '{"spec": {"type": "NodePort"}}'
 ```

 Get Grafana 'admin' user password by running: